Scaffold-Stark/speedrunstark/README.md

 yarn start
 ```

-📱 Open http://localhost:3000 to see the app.
+📱 Open [http://localhost:3000](http://localhost:3000) to see the app.

-> 👩‍💻 Rerun `yarn deploy` whenever you want to deploy new contracts to the frontend.
-If you haven't made any contract changes, you can run `yarn deploy --reset` for a completely fresh deploy.
+> 👩‍💻 Rerun yarn deploy whenever you want to deploy new contracts to the frontend.

 ---